-Create a new sketch on the plane Bulkhead 1.
+Create a new sketch on the plane Bulkhead1.
 Add lines to the existing endpoints of the Main sketch.
-Select the centerline, control+select the endpoints and add a Symmetric [17] relation.
+Select the centerline, control+select the endpoints and add a Symmetric s relation.

 Note: Endpoints or geometry can be selected for the addition of a symmetry relation.